antonio-freire-jr/artificial-intelligence-projects/README.md

-# deep-neural-network-projects
+# artificial-intelligence-projects
-A collection of various different projects for learning and applying Deep Learning techniques.
+A collection of various different projects for learning and applying Machine Learning, Data Analysis, and Deep Learning techniques.